neutmute/SvnRevisionLabeller/readme.txt

 	{build} - the build number
 	{revision} - the revision number
-	{rebuild} - the number of times the build has been rebuilt (i.e. a forced build)
+	{rebuild} - the number of times the build has been rebuilt (i.e. a forced build) {date} - the number of days elapsed since the date specified in the startDate field {msrevision} - the revision number that Microsoft calculates - the number of seconds since midnight, divided by two

 History
 -------

+3.1.0.32163
+	* NEW - added new {date} token to allow build numbers to be based on days elapsed since a given date;
+	* NEW - add new {msrevision} token to allow revision numbers to be based on the Microsoft calcuation 3.0.0.24792
+	* FIX - now runs against CC.NET v1.5;
 2.0.0.20990
 	* FIX - now runs against CC.NET v1.4.4 RC2;
 	* NEW - greater control over the formatting of the build label (patch provided by fezguy); the prefix and postfix fields have been removed from configuration, since they are now replaced by the Pattern field, and by default, rebuilds are not counted.
 To reproduce the original behaviour of the plugin, you would want a Pattern similar to "{major}.{minor}.{revision}.{rebuilt}", so that successive forced builds without a new Subversion commit increments the version number by 1.